joelclermont/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/introduction.md

 Follow these steps:

 1. Create a new ASP.NET MVC application from Visual Studio.
-ASP.NET MVC 3 and 4 are supported
+ASP.NET MVC 3 and 4 are supported.

 2. Add a reference to **\wrappers\aspnetmvc\Binaries\Mvc3\Kendo.Mvc.dll**